SEKOIA-IO/documentation/docs/operation_center/intakes_customformat.md

 You can find more information about Grok in the [official documentation](https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html).
 The list of all the Grok patterns that can be used can be found [here](https://github.com/elastic/logstash/blob/v1.4.0/patterns/grok-patterns)

-For this stage, you will need to provide :
+You will need to provide the stage with:

-- `Input_field` - It corresponds to the entry of the stage.
+- An `Input_field` -  As its name suggests it is the entry of the stage, it corresponds to the chain of characters you want to deserialize.
 It is set to `{{original.message}}` by default.
 When you start sending your logs in an empty parser, your log will be placed in that field. `original` refers to the event at the entry of the pipeline and `message` to the field corresponding to the log.
-- `Output_field` - It corresponds to the output of the stage.
+- An `Output_field` - It corresponds to the output of the stage.
 It will be used in next stages to get a value corresponding to a key.
-- `Pattern` - It is the Grok pattern you want to apply.
+- A `Pattern` - It is the Grok pattern you want to apply.
-- `Custom Patterns` - If no Grok pattern satisfies you in this [list](https://github.com/elastic/logstash/blob/v1.4.0/patterns/grok-patterns), you can create your own custom patterns.
-On the left column, write the name of your pattern.
+- A `Custom Patterns` - If no Grok pattern satisfies you in this [list](https://github.com/elastic/logstash/blob/v1.4.0/patterns/grok-patterns), you can create your own custom patterns with the `+` button on the right of the line.
+Then, on the left column, write the name of your pattern.
 On the right column, write the regex corresponding to that pattern.

 **Example** :
 ![Grok custom pattern](../assets/operation_center/custom_format/grok_custom_pattern.png)
 In this example, the pattern `SSHD_MESSAGE_ILLEGAL_USER` will match the strings `Illegal user` or `illegal user`.